 Q: What If I Can’t Afford an ADHD Coach?

-ADHD coaches provided customized goals, strategies, and systems.
+ADHD coaching provides customized goals, strategies, and systems to clients.
 They are also not cheap.
 If you can’t afford one right now, here is another way to tap into an ADHD hive mind near you for help.

 Organization guru Leslie Josel, of Order Out of Chaos, will answer questions from ADDitude readers about everything from paper clutter to disaster-zone bedrooms and from mastering to-do lists to arriving on time every time.